 How to take care of new born puppies

-From two to four weeks , the pups’ teeth will start growing.
-Around four to six weeks of age, you will be able to see the teeth and gum by looking puppies mouth.
-At this stage, your puppy will be teething, and it's vital to give the puppy a chewing toy, which is essential for proper development of his teeth.
+From two to four weeks the pups’ teeth will start growing.
+At around four to six weeks of age, you will be able to see the teeth and gum by looking in the puppies’ mouth.
+At this stage, your puppy will be teething, and it's vital to give the puppy a chewing toy, which is essential for proper development of their teeth.
 Make sure that the teeth are not chipped or broken.
-The tongue should be pink in color and the gums the palate.
-But if it is white, it is usually a sign deficiency of oxygen; therefore, your puppy needs to be taken the vet as soon as possible.
+The tongue should be pink in colour as should the gums and the palate.
+But if it is white, it is usually a sign of deficiency of oxygen; therefore, your puppy needs to be taken the vet as soon as possible.
 Also, check the puppy's eyes, to make sure there isn't a discharge dripping from the eyes, and the puppy seems to alert visually.
 Also, the puppy's ears to be sure that the puppy does not have any blockage or discharge in the ears.
 Furthermore, make sure there are no infections or wounds in the ear.
-General inspect the whole body and make sure it is nice and bright, and that there is no discharge from the nose coming out.
-Thus in the end; always make sure your new puppy receives the proper shots by visiting the vet.
+Inspect the whole body and make sure that there is no discharge from the nose.

 When it’s time for the puppies’ first immunisations don’t delay.
 It is vital that they get their shots so they can start to venture into the great outdoors and start to experience the real world outside of the home!
 It is advised that pups get their first vaccinations at the age of 6 weeks old.
 They should also be wormed and given flea treatment from an early age.